yguitton/training-material/topics/variant-analysis/tutorials/baculovirus-isolate-variation/tutorial.md

 # Visualizing SNV Variability Across Isolates

 The final table should be much easier to read and contain all the information we need to perform an analysis of the intra-isolate specific variability.
-Here is an short overview about the final table (selected columns) and its first three SNV positions:
+Here is a short overview of the final table (selected columns) and its first three SNV positions:

 | CHROM  | POS | REF | ALT | SAMPLE   | DP  | DPR         | ALLELE | DPR.ALLELE | REL.ALT  | REL.ALT.0.05 |
 |--------|-----|-----|-----|----------|-----|-------------|--------|------------|----------|--------------|